WTC Addresses Industry Issues, Salutes Leaders

-Panelists included Tyson Boyer, WTC chair-elect and Cross-Council Technology Taskforce member; Stuart Gosswein, SEMA senior director of governmental affairs; Myles Kovacs, CEO/founder of DUB properties; John Healy, managing director of Northcoast Research Holdings; and Brian Paik, SEMA wheel and tire segment sales director.
+Panelists included Tyson Boyer, WTC chair-elect and Cross-Council Technology Taskforce member; Stuart Gosswein, SEMA senior director of government affairs; Myles Kovacs, CEO/founder of DUB properties; John Healy, managing director of Northcoast Research Holdings; and Brian Paik, SEMA wheel and tire segment sales director.
 At the conclusion of the meeting, Parker thanked the panelists for sharing valuable tips and information and tipped his hat to attendees and panelists for helping to make it a successful event.

 With tariffs a hot topic throughout the aftermarket industry, WTC continued its in-depth coverage with a seminar titled “Legal and Regulatory: Navigating the World of Import Tariffs.”
 The Wednesday-afternoon session offered a status review of tariffs on steel and aluminum, Chinese products and imported auto parts, along with renegotiation of the North American Free Trade Accord (NAFTA).
-Panelists included Laura Farhang, trade attorney with the firm of Picard Kentz and Rowe; Dan Ingber, SEMA managing director for government and legal affairs; Stuart Gosswein, SEMA senior director of governmental affairs; and Mayur Patel of counsel Quinn Emanuel and former associate general counsel for the office of the U.S Trade Representative.
+Panelists included Laura Farhang, trade attorney with the firm of Picard Kentz and Rowe; Dan Ingber, SEMA managing director for government and legal affairs; Stuart Gosswein, SEMA senior director of government affairs; and Mayur Patel of counsel Quinn Emanuel and former associate general counsel for the office of the U.S Trade Representative.

-Twenty Years and Still Going Strong
+20 Years and Still Going Strong

 WTC members also took time out to celebrate the industry and its leaders and to connect with one another.
 On Tuesday evening, the council hosted another well-attended awards reception, this one celebrating the group’s 20th anniversary.
-SEMA President and CEO Chris Kersting and Board Chair Wade Kawasaki of Coker Tire were on hand to present a cake in commemoration of the milestone.
+SEMA President and CEO Chris Kersting and Chairman of the Board Wade Kawasaki of Coker Tire were on hand to present a cake in commemoration of the milestone.
 WTC Chair Greg Parker then took the stage to emcee the awards presentation.

-In presenting the WTC Chairman’s award to Kawasaki, Parker stated, “It’s not every day that you have one of your guys, from you own industry, sitting in the seat of chairman of the SEMA Board.”
+In presenting the WTC Chairman’s award to Kawasaki, Parker stated, “It’s not every day that you have one of your guys, from your own industry, sitting in the seat of chairman of the SEMA Board.”

 A special moment occurred later in the evening when Ryan Williams, son of the late Wayne Williams, accepted the WTC Hall of Fame honor on behalf of his father.
 With Wayne’s wife Tia in the audience and the younger Williams fighting through his acceptance speech, there was nary a dry eye in the house.

-WTC wrapped up the week on high note with its Coffee & Conversation gathering, held early on Thursday morning.
+WTC wrapped up the week on a high note with its Coffee & Conversation gathering, held early on Thursday morning.
 With more than 100 individuals from the Global Tire Expo in attendance, the low-key event allowed attendees to discuss a wide range of topics and was a fitting ending to a successful slate of council-hosted events.